Exarcheia: History

 Exarcheia was created between 1870 and 1880 at the confines of the city and has played a significant role in the social and political life of Greece.
 It is there that the Athens Polytechnic uprising of November 1973 took place.
 In December 2008, the murder of 15-year-old Alexandros Grigoropoulos by a policeman in Exarcheia caused rioting throughout Greece.

-Exarcheia is a place where many intellectuals and artists live and an area where many socialist, anarchist, and anti-fascist groups are accommodated.
+Exarcheia is a place where many intellectuals and artists live and an area where many politically motivated groups are accommodated.
 Exarcheia is also an art hub where theatrical shows and concerts are held around the central square.
 The headquarters of PASOK, a Greek political party that supported austerity measures dictated by the European Union in 2009, are also located in Exarcheia and has been a target of attacks by anarchists.
 Police stations and other symbols of authority (and capitalism) such as banks are often targets of far-leftist groups.
-One can find numerous anti-capitalist graffiti in Exarcheia.
-A self-organized health structure providing medical services functions in Exarcheia.
+Exarcheia contains many examples of anti-capitalist graffiti.
+A self-organized health structure providing medical services functions there as well.

 Protests that begin in Exarcheia evidence diverse political formations and coalitions, including dispossessed young people, migrants, anti-authoritarians, anarchists, and Greek citizens from the moderate to extreme on both ends of the political spectrum.

 The European refugee crisis resulted in an enormous migration to Greece – in 2017, 55,000 people throughout Greece were registered as permanent residents.
 When borders between Greece and the European Union were closed, many migrants were forced to stay in camps that lacked housing or hygiene infrastructure.
 As a result, refugees and migrants sought alternative options within Athens, including squats in Exarcheia.

 Athens Polytechnic uprising

-On November 17, 1973, the Greek military raided the student occupation of the Athens Polytechnic University, killing 40 civilians.
+On 17 November 1973, the Greek military raided the student occupation of the Athens Polytechnic University, killing 40 civilians.
 The events resulted in public outrage and the passing of the Academic Asylum Law, which designates university campuses as off-limits to police and military personnel.
 This law has contributed to the prevalence of protests within Exarcheia, as the Polytechnic functions as a site of insurgent coordination as well as a safe haven from police violence.